mobarski/morty/README.md

 ## Conditionals

-Simple "if X then Y":
+Morty supports only the simplest conditional statement:

 ```forth
 distance 10 or-less then collision-warning do
 ```

-Case like example (requires defining new function):
+Case requires defining new function:

 ```forth
 def age-range (n--) :age